Improving the Reconstruction of Disentangled Representation Learners via Multi-Stage Modeling: Method

-In the following sections, we describe how our \simgan implements the graphical model in Figure \ref{fig:ds_vae} using a multi-stage modelling approach. \paragraph{Stage one: Learning a Disentangled Representation.} In stage one, we train a $\beta$-TCVAE \citep{mig} to learn the independent latent factors $C$.
+In the following sections, we describe how the graphical model in Figure \ref{fig:ds_vae} can be implemented as variational autoencoder using a multi-stage modelling approach, i.e. \simgan. \paragraph{Stage one: Learning a Disentangled Representation.} In stage one, we train a penalty-based \DR learning method to infer the independent latent factors $C$.
+Although this stage can be realized with any penalty-based method, we utilize $\beta$-TCVAE \citep{mig} to learn the independent latent factors because it has been shown to perform well across all standard benchmarks and its total correlation penalty is simpler to compute in comparison to FactorVAE's \citep{factor}.
+We use the standard convolution and transposed-convolutions-based realization of $\beta$-TCVAE as provided in the \textit{disentanglement\_lib} \citep{icmlbest} package.
 As $\beta$-TCVAE heavily regularizes the latent space to be statistically independent -- not allowing enough capacity for the correlated factors -- the final reconstruction $Y$ will be low-quality.
-Stage one can be realized using any \DR learning method, however, we chose $\beta$-TCVAE in our work because it has been shown to perform well across all standard benchmarks and its total correlation penalty is simpler to compute in comparison to FactorVAE's \citep{factor}.
-We use the standard convolution and transposed-convolutions-based realization of $\beta$-TCVAE as provided in the \textit{disentanglement\_lib} \citep{icmlbest} package.